Pablo-source/ggplot2-visualizations/README.md

 ## Build maps using ggplo2

 This is an elegant way to create customizable maps combining {ggplot2} and {sf} packages.
-Performing a left join between an indicator “Percent of new cases of cancer” and a NHS CCG  shapefile for England, we can display a continuous variable in a choropleth map.
+Performing a left join between an indicator “Percent of new cases of cancer” and a NHS CCG England shapefile.
+We can display a continuous variable in a choropleth map, in this example cancer cases for 2013 and 2019 years by CCGs in England.

 Click on the image below, when it would open on a new tab, it will show the true final map colour palette.